premultiply/companion-module-generic-studioclock/companion/HELP.md

 Generic Studio Clock

-Renders a beautiful realtime studio-style clock on your Companion buttons
+Draws a beautiful realtime studio-style clock on your Companion buttons

 Add a single module instance to Companion.
 There is no module configuration.